MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/global-parameters-how-to-guide.md

 # Working with global parameters when using Azure CLI (Command-Line Interface)

-When working with the Azure CLI, global parameters allow you to define values that can be used across multiple commands.
-Global parameters are helpful when you have multiple commands with identical parameter names and values.
+Global parameters are constants across a data factory that can be used by a pipeline in any expression.
+They're helpful when you have multiple pipelines with identical parameter names and values.
 They can be referenced in a command and have many applications.

 ## `--help` global parameter